teo3300/Yabai/README.md

 Just testing frame rendering on my PC before yeeting everyting in a GBA program

 ## 04.0 BAE Join
-Combine all compressed frames in a single big file of around 3MB (I also made a larger file, a little bigger, that is a C array of the data... did I already mention that I've no idea what I'm doing?)
+Combine all compressed frames in a single big file of around 3MB (I also made a larger file, a little bigger, that is a C array of the data... did I already mention that I've no idea of what I'm doing?)

 ## 05.0 Finally some real code
 Fuck you python